Organisations supporting the armed forces

 - employment, economy and skills

-The board meets twice a year to receive reports and progress updates from each of the sub-groups, having a strategic overview of all activity and steering further progress and implementation going forward.
+The board meets twice a year to receive reports and progress updates from each of the task groups, having a strategic overview of all activity and steering further progress and implementation going forward.